code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 ## General Project Setup

-To show how Spring Batch works let's build a simple _Hello World_ batch job.
+To show how Spring Batch works let's build a simple HelloWorld batch job.

-In the example, we read person data from a <var>person.csv</var> CSV file.
+In the example, we read a persons first and last name from a <var>person.csv</var> CSV file.
 From this data, a greeting is generated.
 This greeting is then written to a <var>greetings.txt</var> text file.

 We will use the following tools/frameworks:
 * _Spring Batch 4.0_